-the end of time?
+A major unresolved question is exactly when these seven heads function.
+Are they all at the end of time?
 Or were at least five of them already in the past when John wrote his book?
 Or is the time of the head that "is now" somewhere in between, as Maxwell has suggested?
 Are there some patterns in Bible prophecy that can guide us to a solid answer to these questions?
+I fearsome than before!
+So the analogy is limited.

-I believe there are two basic principles that need to be kept in mind.
+believe there are two basic principles that need to be kept in mind.